mariomui/Obsidian-Daily-Notes-Editor/README.md

 * Customization options:
 	* Hide frontmatter in daily notes
 	* Hide backlinks in daily notes
-	* Create and open Daily Notes Editor on startup
+	* Create and open Scribener on startup
 * Save custom presets for quick access to specific folders or tags
 * Navigate between notes using keyboard shortcuts (up/down)
-* Right-click on folders to open all notes in that folder in the Daily Notes Editor
+* Right-click on folders to open all notes in that folder in the Scribener

 # Installation